TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 - COUNT(*) / COUNT(expression) - return the number of all rows / number of rows where expression true

 #### What kind of JOIN types do you know in SQL?
 Could you give examples?
-- (INNER) JOIN:
+- `(INNER) JOIN`:
     - return the corresponding values if each table have the connection point.
-- LEFT (OUTER) JOIN / RIGHT (OUTER) JOIN:
+- `LEFT (OUTER) JOIN` / `RIGHT (OUTER) JOIN`:
     - return the corresponding values if one of tables (corresponding) have the connection point
+- `CROSS JOIN` (Cartesian-join) / `FULL JOIN`:
+    - return each row from connected tables. `INNER JOIN` is a subset of `FULL JOIN`, where the `WHERE` condition is met.

 #### What are the constraints in sql?
-Constraints are defining what value type can accepted by the column.
+Constraints are defining what value type can accepted by the column or by a table.

+By column:
+- **NOT NULL** - Ensures that a column cannot have a NULL value
+- **UNIQUE** - Ensures that all values in a column are different
+- **PRIMARY KEY** - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table
+- **FOREIGN KEY** - Uniquely identifies a row/record in another table
+- **DEFAULT** - Sets a default value for a column when no value is specified

+By table:
+- **CHECK** - Ensures that all values in a column satisfies a specific condition
+- **INDEX** - Used to create and retrieve data from the database very quickly

 #### What is a cursor in SQL?
 Why would you use one?
-A cursor allows us to encapsulate a query (the string we defined with parameters), process it each individual row at a time.
-And return with the values as a query-result.
-We use cursors when we want to divide a large result set into parts and process each part individually.
+A cursor can be viewed as a pointer to one row in a set of rows.
+- **can only reference one row at a time**
+- **can move to other rows of the result set as needed**
+- enables the sequential processing of rows in a result set
+- can perform complex logic on a single row

+I found a few situations for using cursor, but as I understand, it is preferred to let the DB doing the work<br>
+through the SQL queries with commands and clauses.<br>
+This is because SQL languages are procedural-declarative, and implementations from vendors are optimised and<br>
+are better in performance than using cursors.

+One could use cursors:

+- Mostly for database administration tasks like:
+    - **backups**,
+    - **integrity checks**,
+    - **rebuilding indexes**
+- For one-time tasks when you’re sure that possible poor performance won’t impact the overall system performance
+- Calling a stored procedure a few times using different parameters.<br>
+ In that case, you would get parameters from cursor variables and make calls inside the loop

 #### What are database indexes?
 When to use?
-To faster reach of a database table values, we can create an index.
+To faster reach of a row from a database's table, we can create an index.<br>
-The index containing a field value and point to the row which hold the column.
+The index containing a field value and point to the row which hold the column.<br>
-Index is sorted and acting like a placeholder to a faster search: no need the look up all the columns in the rows for the data.
+Creating an index on a field in a table creates another data structure<br> which holds the field value, and a pointer to the record it relates to.<br> This index structure is then sorted, allowing Binary Searches to be performed on it.

 #### What are database transactions?
 When to use?
 A transaction is a single unit of logic or work.
 According to the